jakeit3232/lua5.1-parser/README.md

-hi, this is a lua5.1 parser i've made.. usage is
+hi, this is a lua5.1 bytecode parser i've made.. usage is

 ```csharp
 byte[] file = File.ReadAllBytes(path);